KITTEL Investigations and Appeals

 “If a trader should have known that the only reasonable explanation for the transaction in which he was involved was that it was connected with fraud and if it turns out that the transaction was connected with fraudulent evasion of VAT then he should have known of that fact.
 He may properly be regarded as a participant for the reasons explained in Kittel.”

-A Tribunal can look at all the facts, including payments terms, large quantities of goods from a supplier new to the industry, poor description of goods, lack of contracts etc. Of course, all the above are also normal in industries not connected to fraud and so a detailed defence is required to counter the
+A Tribunal can look at all the facts, including payments terms, large quantities of goods from a supplier new to the industry, poor description of goods, lack of contracts etc. Of course, all the above are also normal in industries not connected to fraud and, so, a detailed defence is required to counter the arguments.
+You need to show that the way in which you traded was not so unusual as to only point to fraud.

 ‘Actual knowledge’ test – This is simply a look at the facts again and seeing if a trader must have known it was fraud.
-It is not everything, but if you focus on how you behaved then you won’t be far off.
-If you made bank transfers yourself that were uncommercial, or generally traded in a very dubious
+It is not everything, but, if you focus on how you behaved, you won’t go far wrong.
+If you made bank transfers yourself that were uncommercial, or generally traded in a very dubious fashion, then a Tribunal is likely to find that you actually knew of the fraud.

 Personal Penalties